Aspirinsmurf/risky-plays-calculator/README.md

 d2, p2, c2, sh2, sf2
 ```

-Sure hands and sure feet can be further shortened to `h2` and `f2` respectively.

 > **Example:** An Amazon linewoman with the Dodge skill needs to make 3+ dodge.
 In short form, the syntax is `d4`.

+Sure hands and sure feet can be further shortened to `h2` and `f2` respectively.

-# Blocks
+## Blocks

-A block action command consists of the number of block dice to roll and then the keyword `block`, followed by the number of acceptable outcomes, like `2block 4`.
+A block command consists of the number of block dice to roll and then the keyword `block`, followed by the number of acceptable outcomes, like `2block 4`.

 > **Example:** A Saurus makes a two-die block.
 The acceptable outcomes are Defender Down, Defender Stumbles and Push.
 The syntax is `2block 4`.

 The keyword `block` can be shortened to `b`, giving `2b4` as the short form for the example above.

-##  Acceptable outcomes
+###  Acceptable outcomes
 To determine the number of acceptable outcomes, add up the values from this chart:

 |Result            |Value|